mauricio-testa/builderall-vue-ui/docs/components/bui-sidebar.md

 </SourceCode>

 ::: tip
-If you don't set the `'sidebar-state'` property, by default it will be `'expanded'`.
+If you don't set the `sidebar-state` property, by default it will be `'expanded'`.
 To disable the sidebar, set the `sidebar-state` property to `disabled`
 :::

 ## Full example